 Now in the twilight of his storied and iconic career, Pacquiao confirmed this exciting contest could prove to be the final chapter in what has been a truly extraordinary journey for the General Santos southpaw.

 "It could be," Pacquiao told BusinessMirror when asked if this fight would be his last.
-"It's a legacy fight," he explained.
+"It's a legacy fight.

 If this fight does indeed prove to be the last we see of Pacquiao, win, lose or draw, his legacy is absolutely ensured.